Migration is a complex issue that needs to be handled humanely, fairly and with great sensitivity.

 Europe needs migrants to tackle its demographic decline, but disorderly migration often leads to exploitation, human trafficking and tragedy.

-The European Commission has proposed a new Pact on Migration and Asylum that will result in a humane, comprehensive European approach to migration that can help those in clear need of protection while also attract migrants with the skills needed to contribute to Europe’s growth, innovation and social dynamism.
+The European Commission has adopted a new Pact on Migration and Asylum that is helping create a humane, comprehensive European approach to migration that can help those in clear need of protection while also attract migrants with the skills needed to contribute to Europe’s growth, innovation and social dynamism.

 Ireland, with its own history of migration, will play its part in implementing the new pact and acting in solidarity with other Member States.